 Usage of leverage — Over the years, UK pension funds have faced significant pressure to reduce potentially volatile interest-rate-risk exposure through liability-driven investment (LDI) strategies.
 The weak funding position of many schemes meant, however, that implementing these hedges involved significant amounts of leverage (as high as three times), using repos and swaps.
 The sharp jump in UK gilt yields triggered by the UK’s mini-budget caused these swap positions to move into the red.
 Schemes were forced to sell their liquid assets to cover the ensuing margin calls, creating a vicious cycle that was only stopped by the Bank of England’s intervention.
 By contrast, Japanese pension funds usually do not rely on derivatives-based LDI strategies, meaning they do not face the risk of unexpected liquidity calls.

 Overall, pension funds in Japan tend to have limited leverage.
 Figure 1 provides a high-level overview of the type and total amount of assets held by Japanese pension funds.
-It illustrates that Japanese pension funds have historically not been heavy users of derivatives (light-blue line), despite a prolonged period of ultra-low yields, reflecting both risk aversion among pension boards and a lack of in-house operational expertise.
+It illustrates that Japanese pension funds have historically not been heavy users of derivatives (black line), despite a prolonged period of ultra-low yields, reflecting both risk aversion among pension boards and a lack of in-house operational expertise.